-This article from The Tablet was first published in June, 2005, a mere ten years ago, just before the "Deep Impact" probe hit.
-The flyby of the comet then, parallels the flyby of Pluto by New Horizons next month.
+This article from The Tablet was first published in June, 2005, thirteen years ago, just before the "Deep Impact" probe hit.
+(And rerun here in 2015.)
 It's interesting to see what we were hoping to learn… how little we knew; how little we know.

 The folks who work out the celestial mechanics of space probes are a clever bunch, with a techie’s sense of humor.
 A few years ago, the NEAR spacecraft arrived at asteroid Eros on Valentine’s Day.
 The ill-fated Beagle 2 probe was designed to land on Mars on Christmas morning (not the only present that Christmas to arrive broken, I suspect).
 And this year , on the Fourth of July, an American probe called “Deep Impact” hopes to make a splash as dramatic as any fireworks display by plunging at 37,100 kilometers per hour – London to New York in nine minutes – into the nucleus of the comet Temple 1.